 Ranger Buckle Set with tip & keeper

-Completion of a GRS Basic Western course or instructor approval is required, as well as an understanding of proper tool sharpening and basic engraving techniques.
+Completion of a GRS Basic Engraving course or instructor approval is required, as well as an understanding of proper tool sharpening and basic engraving techniques.

 Please note: Course information subject to change without notice.
 Example images may not show exact techniques, methods, designs, etc., taught or demonstrated in course.